JontySinai/jontysinai.github.io/_posts/2017-11-11-the-perceptron.markdown

 use_math : true
 ---

 *This is the second post in a series dedicated to the history of Artificial Neural Networks.
-Read the first post on the MCP Neuron [here](https://jontysinai.github.io/jekyll/update/2017/09/24/the-mcp-neuron.html).*
+Read the first post on the MCP Neuron [here](https://jontysinai.github.io/jekyll/update/2017/09/24/the-mcp-neuron.html).
+For an accompanying Jupyter notebook with a Python implementation of the Perceptron, go [here](https://github.com/JontySinai/PythonAI/blob/master/Notebooks/Sect1-2_Perceptron.ipynb)*

 In my last post, I introduced the MCP Neuron, the first biologically inspired algorithm.
 The MCP Neuron was a significant first step in artificial intelligence as it could model the AND, OR and NOT logic gates using an algorithm inspired directly by the neurons found in the brain.
 This post is about the Perceptron, a natural evolution of the MCP Neuron, which incorporated an early version of a *learning algorithm*.